cburkert/textractor/README.md

 by listing all files that are accessed during a build run.
 La TeXtractor just takes all (non-global) build assets from that list and zips them up.
-To make sure that everything that is need for a build is included, La TeXtractor test the build on a copy of the zip, and prints a reassuring success message if all goes right.
+To make sure that everything that is needed for a build is included, La TeXtractor test the build on a copy of the zip, and prints a reassuring success message if all goes right.